techidaily/site-fox-helps/source/_posts/updated-2024-approved-expert-guide-windows-movie-maker-60-configuration.md

 ![save video movie maker 6](https://images.wondershare.com/filmora/article-images/2022/09/save-video-movie-maker-6.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 5\.
 Pros and Cons of Movie Maker 6.0

 Microsoft's popular and user-friendly movie editor is called Windows Movie Maker.
 With Movie Maker 6.0, you may import recorded TV episodes into WMM, cut out the commercials, trim the beginning and conclusion, and then resave the program in a more space-saving format like WMV to your hard drive, copy it to DVD, or even distribute it over the Internet.
 Here are some other Pros and Cons: